- Places where Charles slept

 Places where Charles slept

-- Day 42 – George Inn, Brighton – either Middle Street or West Street
+- Day 42 – 14 October – George Inn, Brighton – either Middle Street or West Street, left early hours of 15 October to board ship

 Near encounters with Cromwell’s Troops